-The topic of TAT 2016 (TAT-4) is “Multi-sensor Approaches in Monitoring Ecosystem Dynamics”.
+The topic of TAT 2017 (TAT-5) is “Multi-sensor Approaches in Studying Land Use/Land Cover Change”.
 Lectures and training activities will be focused on the evaluation of impacts of land use/land cover change on ecosystems (e.g. forest disturbances, agricultural land changes and abandonment) by using different types of sensors.
-The first part of TAT-4 shall be thematically focused on the new trends in optical remote sensing technics, with emphasis on Landsat-8 and Sentinel-2 missions.
-The second part shall deal with SAR data – Sentinel-1 mission.
-Applications of SAR data in the ecosystems dynamics and biomass estimation will be presented during theoretical and practical sessions.
-Lidar data for the mapping of forest vegetation shall constitute an important part of the training.
+The first part shall deal with SAR data – Sentinel-1 mission.
+Applications of SAR data in the ecosystems dynamics will be presented during theoretical and practical sessions.
+The second part of TAT-5 will be thematically focused on the new trends in optical remote sensing technics, with emphasis on Landsat-8 and Sentinel-2 missions.

 The state-of-the-art advanced methods of Earth observation shall be presented and discussed by leading experts from Europe and USA.
 Technologies, tutorials and data from ESA and NASA missions shall be presented and practically exercised within hands-on training.

 - Early-career scientists (7 years after Ph.D.); Ph.D. students and other students (master or bachelor) with advanced skills and research experiences in remote sensing are invited to attend the TAT-6 training course.

 - No participation fee is for the training

 - Participants are expected to cover their own travel and accommodation costs.

 - Early-career scientists and students from Central and Eastern Europe are the main target group of the training.
 Participants from these countries could be supported from ESA grant to be partly covered their expenses.

 - The official language of the course is English.